Skip to Main Content

 When you're looking for articles, your "go-to" place will be Library Databases.
 These subscriptions provide free access to millions of credible newspaper, magazine and scholarly journal articles, as well as other formats including eBooks, audio files and videos.
 Temple subscribes to more than 1,000 databases covering all sorts of subjects.

-To find articles in library databases, you can do a general Library Search, which will find your keywords in all library resources.
-Another option is to search each library databases directly.
+To find articles in library databases, you can do a general library catalog search, which will find your keywords in all library resources.
+Another option is to search each library database directly.
 Sometimes searching a specific database can produce more targeted and relevant search results.
 Below are some recommended library databases for researching a broad range of topics.

 Search ALL Temple University library databases for articles: